NicholasOspina/GDSC-Schedulr-Project/README.md

 # Schedulr
 &lt;br> Schedulr.

 Schedulr is a project that creates periods of time to study based on your courses for the semester.
-Based off of Utm Computer Science Courses
+Based off of Utm Computer Science Courses and created with 3 other students at the University of Toronto.

 ## Setup:
   ### 1. Make sure Node.js and npm are installed on your computer